exercism/v3/languages/purescript/reference/guides/Differences-from-Haskell.md

 ## Documentation comments

 When writing documentation, the pipe character `|` must appear at the start of every comment line, not just the first.
-See [the documentation for doc-comments](Syntax.md#comments) for more details.

 ## Where is ... from Haskell?